Queer Writing for a Brave New World

 In the pipeline

-Also partners in a writer development project with LiteratureWorks which will soon be announced.
+We're also partners in a writer development project with LiteratureWorks SouthWest which will soon be announced.